fonoster/fonoster/docs/operator/deploy-to-multipass.md

 > This method will not automatically enable TLS for you

 Deploy PF to Multipass with the following steps.

-Download the [cloud-config.txt](https://raw.githubusercontent.com/fonoster/fonos/main/operator/cloud-config.txt) file into a local directory with:
+First, download the [cloud-config.txt](https://raw.githubusercontent.com/fonoster/fonos/main/operator/cloud-config.txt) file into a local directory with:

 ```bash
 curl https://raw.githubusercontent.com/fonoster/fonos/main/operator/cloud-config.txt -o cloud-config.txt
 ```

 Since we are running locally, we have to modify the cloud-config to discover the private ipv4 instead of the public ipv4.
 Here is how.

 First, update your cloud config with: